FEC-CLL/FEC/README.md

 ## Description

 FEC is a web application designed to mock the front end of an ecommerce clothing web site.
 There are four main components to this web app: Overview, Related Products and Outfits, Questions and Answer, and Ratings and Reviews.
 It was built using a variety of technologies, including React, Express, Node.js, AWS, and Jest.
-The application was built to provide a platform for users to post comments, receive notifications, and collaborate with other users.

 ## Technologies Used